 The arid gardener may ask, "Why is my cactus going soft?"
-Likely causes are disease, cultivation and improper site and ambient conditions.
+Likely causes are disease, cultivation, and improper site and ambient conditions.

 As with any plant, cacti can become diseased or damaged.
 A common problem is soft spots in the flesh of the plant.
-These may be discolored or corky around the spot and the center is mushy and wet.
+These may be discolored, or corky around the spot, and the center is mushy and wet.
 The reasons for such spots may be disease or simply mechanical injury to the pads and stems of the cacti.
 Cactus rot issues must be dealt with quickly to prevent spread to the rest of the plant and serious loss of vigor, which may become permanent.

 Problems with Fungal and Bacterial Diseases

 Warm, moist conditions accelerate the production of fungi spores and increase bacterial production.
 Once the organism takes hold in your plant, you will see soft, mushy cactus.
 Symptoms to watch for include small sunken spots, discolored scabs, round soft areas surrounded by fruiting bodies, and black or other colored dots on the surface of the cacti skin.
-You may even notice some oozing of your cactus plants.
+You may even notice some oozing of your cacti.

 If the damage has infected the roots, there is very little you can do.
 You can try to repot the plant, removing diseased soil and replacing it with sterile soil.
-You should wash the roots off well before replanting in fresh potting medium.
+You should wash the roots off well before replanting in a fresh potting medium.

 A soft, mushy cactus can also be saved by taking cuttings and letting them root for a fresh new plant.
 Allow the cutting to callus over for a few days before inserting it into the sand.
 Rooting the cutting may take several weeks.
 This propagation method will produce a healthy cactus that is the same as the parent plant.